elastic/crawler/README.md

 Crawler then re-crawls all of these webpages.
 If a webpage is still accessible, Crawler will update its Elasticsearch doc.
-A webpage can be inaccessible due to either of the following reasons:
+A webpage can be inaccessible due to any of the following reasons:

 - Updated [crawl rules](./docs/features/CRAWL_RULES.md) in the configuration file that now exclude the URL
 - Updated [crawler directives](./docs/features/CRAWLER_DIRECTIVES.md) on the server or webpage that now exclude the URL